 While many factors are known to contribute to the cause of mental illness, one of the biggest questions that remain is whether or not mental illness is caused by genetic factors.
 A mental illness can be defined as any psychiatric disorder that involves a recurring mental pattern which impairs a person’s behavior and functioning and causes them significant distress.
 A mental illness is far more serious than an occasional bout of stress or sadness.
 Someone who has a serious mental illness has little to no control over their emotions or ability to control their mood.
-We at Florida House Experience want to help you not only with your addiction but with your mental health.
+We at FHE Health want to help you not only with your addiction but with your mental health.

 What Causes Mental Illness?